LE0xUL/UxMigOs/migrationGuide_en.md

   Additionally in the dashboard of `insightOps` you can also see the log of the whole process.

-  If everything goes well, you should see the message **INSTALL MIGOS SUCCESS**.
+  If everything goes well, you should see the message **INSTALL UXMIGOS SUCCESS**.

 * Once the installation is successful, the device should be restarted.
 To do this, click again on `Show event creator` and enter the following information: